VorpalBlade/keyboard-backlightd/README.md

 it to off, that means you will get toggling between "off" and "off".
 Just hit the key combo again to resume operation at the next level of brightness.

+If you really don't want this, you can use the flag `--no-adaptive-brightness` to the daemon.
+But consider giving it a try first, you might grow to like it.

 ## Minimum supported rust version (MSRV)

 YMMV.
 It works on rustc 1.67.0 as of writing.
 It should continue working on